geoffreyangus/cs106r/notes/variables/variables.md

 <div class="example-section" markdown="1">

 <span class="example-title">Example</span>
-A word of warning, however; be careful using boolean variables when working with `if` statements and `while` loops.
+A word of warning, however; be careful using bool variables when working with `if` statements and `while` loops.
 Let's take a look at a potential danger in the following example.

 Let's imagine that we want to store the result of `not front_is_blocked` in a variable and we write the following: